Al Eqtisadiah

 Al Eqtisadiah (الاقتصادية) is a Saudi daily business newspaper, published by Saudi Research and Publishing Company.
 It has been in circulation since 1962.

 History

-Al Eqtisadiah was first launched as an economic daily in 1962.
-The founders of the paper were Hisham Hafiz and his brother Mohammad Hafiz.
+Al Eqtisadiah was first launched as an economic daily in 1962 by brothers Mohammad and Hisham Hafiz.
 Later, it began to be published by Saudi Research and Publishing Company, a subsidiary of Saudi Research and Marketing Group, on 12 January 1992.

 The paper has a Gulf edition.

 Target audience

 Al Eqtisadiah is often called "The Financial Times of Saudi Arabia".
 Therefore, its target population is primarily businesspeople as well as academics, and senior government employees in the Kingdom and the GCC.

 Al Eqtisadiah is reported to rapidly secure a loyal readership of Saudi executives and government officials.
 The paper is also read by educated Saudi women and female students.

 Ownership

 Al Eqtisadiah is one of the daily newspapers published by Saudi Research and Publishing Company (SRPC)], one of the Saudi Research and Marketing Group (SRMG) companies.
 The other daily newspapers published by SRPC are Arab News and Al Sharq Al Awsat.
 As of 2013 the chairman of SRMG was Turki bin Salman Al Saud.